someweisguy/esp_dmx/README.md

 Multi-parameter fixtures may support multiple footprints.
 On a fixture that supports multiple footprints, only one footprint can be active at a time.
 Larger footprints may be used to provide finer control of the fixture's DMX parameters.
 Conversely, smaller footprints may be used when finer control of a fixture is not needed.
 Instructions to change a fixture's active footprint may be found by consulting its user manual.

-A fixture's DMX footprint may also be called a DMX personality, particularly when a fixture supports multiple footprints.
+A fixture which supports multiple footprints is said to possess multiple personalities.
+Each DMX personality may support a different footprint.

 ### Universes